Mika Kobayashi on stage with KAMUI performers, at Japan Expo 2024. Pictures by Ryunako.

 To tell you the truth, I first heard about the anime when I heard that Mika Kobayashi was singing on the soundtrack, then I read the manga and watched the anime.

-To me, Isayama-sensei is a genius, every time I rewatch it I see how the characters and their stories are well written, and I always wonder how I would have done in his place.
+To me, Isayama-sensei is a genius, every time I rewatch it I see how the characters and their stories are well written, and I always wonder how I would have done in their place.
 It's a story with a lot of dark sides, and which makes me think a lot.
 I'm always moved each time I watch it.

-Key visual of anime Attack on Titan Attack on Titan © Hajime Isayama • Kōdansha / "Attack on Titan" Production Committee
+Attack on Titan © Hajime Isayama • Kōdansha / "Attack on Titan" Production Committee

 Mika Kobayashi: It's a very difficult question!